GENESIS ProofRelay MCP Verifier

 Does the description disclose side effects, auth requirements, rate limits, or destructive behavior?

-Annotations already indicate read-only, idempotent, non-destructive behavior.
-The description adds critical context: the receipt is unsigned, hash-only, and the tool does not charge, redeem, settle, or attest to external facts.
-This goes beyond annotations to clarify operational boundaries.
+Annotations already indicate readOnly, idempotent, and non-destructive behavior.
+The description adds value by clarifying it is unsigned, hash-only, and does not charge or attest, enhancing the agent's understanding beyond annotations.

 Agents need to know what a tool does to the world before calling it.
 Descriptions should go beyond structured annotations to explain consequences.